-Once upon a time, there were two brothers – John and Michael – who were both new to real estate development.
-They each purchased a parcel of vacant land next door to each other with the intent of building six-story apartment buildings.
+Once upon a time there were two brothers, John and Michael, who were both new to real estate development.
+They each purchased a parcel of vacant land adjacent to each other with the intent of building six-story apartment buildings.
 Both brothers hired a general contractor (GC) to oversee construction activity; entered into a contract containing hold harmless, indemnification and additional insured language in their favor; and were included as additional insureds (AI) on the GC’s general liability policy.
-They both knew their AI status would not protect them completely throughout the course of construction, so the brothers obtained additional insurance options:
+They both knew their AI status would not protect them completely throughout the course of construction, so the brothers obtained additional insurance options.

-- John’s GC purchased an Owners and Contractors Protective (OCP) insurance policy in John’s name.
+- John’s GC purchased an Owners and Contractors Protective (OCP) policy in John’s name.

 - Michael consulted with his insurance broker and purchased an Owner’s Interest policy.

-During and after the course of construction, they had several issues occur in which their coverage came into play – and the brothers learned what their policies truly covered.
-One of them, however, had to learn the hard way.
+During and after construction, several issues occurred that brought their coverage into play, and the brothers learned what their policies truly covered.
+One of them had to learn the hard way.

-Within the first weeks of the project, there was a terrible ice storm that caused two pedestrians to slip on ice on each of John’s and Michael’s properties.
+Within the first weeks of the project, a terrible ice storm caused pedestrians to slip on John’s property and on Michael’s.
 Were both of them covered?

 - Michael was covered.
 His Owner’s Interest policy provided full premises coverage.

-After construction was completed, the brothers both decided that managing the apartments would be too much for them and converted their apartment buildings into condominiums.
+After construction was completed, the brothers both decided that managing apartments would be too much for them and converted their apartment buildings into condominiums.
 It didn’t take long for all of their units to sell.
-Things were looking up.
 But, about a year after completion, both John and Michael received urgent calls.

 - At John’s building, there was a major leak in the roof from a construction defect.
-The leak caused damage in multiple condo units, amounting to several thousands of dollars in repairs.
-John’s OCP insurance did not include coverage for completed operations – so no coverage was triggered.
+The leak caused damage in multiple condo units, amounting to several thousand dollars in repairs.
+John’s OCP did not include coverage for completed operations, so no coverage was triggered.

 What did John and Michael learn?

-- An owner needs to make sure the right amount and types of insurance coverage are in place for their premises to cover perils not directly related to construction.
+- An owner needs to make sure the right amounts and types of insurance coverage are in place for their premises to cover perils not directly related to construction.

 - An owner needs to make sure to have insurance coverage for construction defects that are discovered after construction is complete.